colin-mccarthy/plainwhite-jekyll/_posts/2022-02-20-mission-controll.markdown

 Seccomp stands for secure computing mode and has been a feature of the Linux kernel since version 2.6.12.
 It can be used to sandbox the privileges of a process, restricting the calls it is able to make from userspace into the kernel.
 Kubernetes lets you automatically apply seccomp profiles loaded onto a node to your Pods and containers.

+Seccomp (v1.19+):
+Seccomp profile must be explicitly set to one of the allowed values.
+Both the Unconfined profile and the absence of a profile are prohibited

 ```yaml
           securityContext: